CarbonPackages/Carbon.Eel/README.md

 ### `Carbon.Array.BEM(block, element, modifiers)`

 Generates an array with BEM classes.
-The modifiers property can be a string (for one modifier), an array (e.g. `['one', 'two']`) or an array with keys and values.
-If you have an array with keys and values (like a Fusion DataStructure) and the value is `true` the name of the key gets used for the modifier.
+The modifiers property can be a string (for one modifier), an array (e.g. `['one', 'two']`), or an array with keys and values.
+If you have an array with keys and values (like a Fusion DataStructure) and the value is `true`, the key's name gets used for the modifier.

 -   `block` (string, required) The name of the block
 -   `element` (string) The name of the element, optional